DeanLeong/LiftLog/README.md

 3 - Navbar to other pages - availible on all pages. - done

-4 - A lg to kg calculator page. -Almost done need to run on click rather than all the time
+4 - A lg to kg calculator page. -Done (unless I want to change to onclick instead of onchange?)

 #### PostMVP